 “No. What the boy is speaking is a language that is new to him.
 A language that humans don’t understand.
-I could not find a single database where it sounds anything like what he’s saying now.
+I could not find a single database that sounds like what he’s saying now.
 It sounds like gibberish, and I can’t help but think it is.
-It seems from the comments people are stating it’s Tongues.”
+It seems from the comments people are stating its Tongues.”

 Tongues?
 Why?
 Kiyro thought.
-“How can someone talk another language that they do not know?”
+“How can someone talk in another language they do not know?”

-Around the boy, once again green orbs appeared.
-Their erratic motions were calmed down and instead danced around him as if they were protecting him in his trance.
+Around the boy, once again, green orbs appeared.
+Their erratic motions calmed down and danced around him like they were protecting him in his trance.
 The fire flickered and waned.
 Around the young boy, outside the circle, humanoid shadows prowled around him like a jaguar waiting for its prey to falter.
-Every time the shadows tried to jump into the circle, the green orbs furiously fought back.
-Each time they connected with one another, the green orbs created holes in their bodies making them look like swiss cheese.
+The green orbs fought back whenever the shadows tried to jump into the circle.
+Each time they connected, the green orbs created holes in their bodies, making them look like swiss cheese.

 “It’s the shadows again.”
 Kiyro pointed out.
 “Stop for a moment.
 Look.”
 He pointed out.
 “They’re even there.”

 “That’s peculiar.
 I wondered if the footage has been tampered with.”
 Sylph was pruning his feathers, and he looked up to see.
 “Nope.
 All clean.
 Not a single tampering.”

 “Really?
 No computer graphics added on to it by hand?”

 Sylph shook his head.
 “It’s in its original format.
 Went to look at where the footage was pulled out at.
 It seems another A. I named Bom was recording the whole process.”